|

 - Experience

-- Personal best (PB's)
+- Personal best (PBs)

-- Competition experience (club, county, national, country)
+- Competition experience (club, county, national, international)

 - Equipment

-blocks, javelin etc.)?
+blocks, javelin, etc.)?

 - Harness and tyre